-Welcome 2
+Welcome 1

-Mission, Vision, and Values 3
+Mission, Vision, and Values 2

-Key Points of Contact 4
+Key Points of Contact 3

-HPM Student Support Office 6
+HPM Student Support Office 5

-Student Support Services 6
+Student Support Services 5

+About the Executive Master's Program 6

+History 6

+The MHA Degree 6

+Proof of Enrollment 6

+Bio/Demo Information 6

+Admission to the Program 7

+Registration and Tuition 7

+Tuition Payment 7

-MHA Degree Requirements 7
+MHA Degree Completion Requirements 8

-Sample Plan of Study 9

-MHA Program Worksheet (2022-2023) 10
+Practicum 8

-Health Policy and Management Master's Degree Competency Model 11
+Health Policy and Management Master's Degree Competency Model 10

-Frequently Asked Questions 17
+Frequently Asked Questions 16

 How many credits can I register for each semester?
-17
+16

 How soon do I have to decide which degree I want?
-17
+16

 What certificate programs are available?
-17
+16

 Can I take courses for credit at other universities?
-17
+16

 Can credits/grades transfer from other institutions?
+16

+What grades are assigned for graduate courses?
 17

-What grades are assigned for graduate courses?
-18

-Grade Appeals 18
+Grade Appeals 17

 Can I calculate a grade point average?
-18
+17

 What grade do I need to maintain academic eligibility?
+17

+HPM Procedure for Graduate Student Reinstatement 17

+Do withdrawals show up on my transcript?
 18

-HPM Procedure for Graduate Student Reinstatement 18

-Do withdrawals show up on my transcript?
-19
+University Academic Calendar 18

-Financial Aid 19
+Financial Aid 18

-Graduate Assistantships 19
+Graduate Assistantships 18

 Key University and Department Policies 20

 Valuing, Recognizing, and Encouraging Diversity 20

 Disability Accommodation 20

 Harassment and Discrimination Policy 20

-Honor Code 20
+University Academic Integrity Standards and Honor Code 20

 Guidelines for HPM Student Concerns and Complaints 20

-Important Sites and Services 22
+Leave of Absence 21

+Readmission 21

+Applying for Graduation 22